Australian newspaper defies criticism, reprints Serena Williams cartoon

-The Herald Sun, owned by News Corp, first published the caricature of Williams with exaggerated lips and tongue and curly hair rising from the top of her head as she stomped on her tennis racket on Monday.
+The Herald Sun, owned by News Corp (NWSA.O), first published the caricature of Williams with exaggerated lips and tongue and curly hair rising from the top of her head as she stomped on her tennis racket on Monday.

 The image triggered widespread allegations of racism against illustrator Mark Knight.
 The Herald Sun and Knight deny the cartoon is racist.